BishopFox/badPods/yaml/priv-and-hostpid/README.md

 * Crack passwords in /etc/shadow, see if you can use them to access other nodes
 * Look at the volumes that each of the pods have mounted.
 You might find some pretty sensitive stuff in there

+Attacks that apply to all pods, even without any special permissions
+* Cloud metadata service
+* `Kube-apiserver` or `kubelet` with `anonymous-auth` enabled
+* Kubernetes exploits
+* Hunting for vulnerable application/services in the cluster

 # Demonstrate Impact

 If you are performing a penetration test, the end goal is not to gain cluster-admin, but rather to demonstrate the impact of exploitation.
 Use the access you have gained to accomplish the objectives of the pentration test.